kodakjerec/chatgpt-vue/README.md

 # Features

 1. This system uses the gpt-3.5-turbo model.
 2. All logs are stored locally in localStorage.
+If you connected with Google-account, we will remove localStorage.
 3. Conversation logs are limited to a maximum of 4096 tokens.
 If exceeded, chatGPT will display a prompt and you’ll need to create a new conversation.

 ## License